core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Request ## {#ssec-client-side-request}

-A client sends an observation request to the server as described in {{RFC7641}}, i.e. a GET request with an Observe option set to 0 (register).
+A client sends an observation request to the server as described in {{RFC7641}}, i.e., a GET request with an Observe option set to 0 (register).
 The request MUST NOT encode link-local addresses.
 If the server is not configured to accept registrations on that target resource with a group observation, this would still result in a positive notification response to the client as described in {{RFC7641}}.

 ## Informative Response ## {#ssec-client-side-informative}